e2b-dev/e2b-cookbook/guides/ai-github-developer-py/guide/README.md

 ![Gif example](assets/run_example.gif)

 **We are [E2B](https://e2b.dev/?ref=cookbook-ai-github-developer).
-We provide sandboxed cloud environments made for AI agents and AI apps.
+We are building a cloud runtime for AI agents.
 Try our [Custom Sandboxes](https://e2b.dev/docs/sandbox/templates/overview?ref=cookbook-ai-github-developer) and support us on [GitHub](https://github.com/e2b-dev/e2b?ref=cookbook-ai-github-developer) with a star if you like it.
 E2B sandboxes work with any LLM - we also support the new Assistants API.**

 > 🏁 **Final code:** [E2B Cookbook - AI GitHub Developer](https://github.com/e2b-dev/e2b-cookbook/tree/main/guides/ai-github-developer-py?ref=cookbook-ai-github-developer)